How to grow your Shopify sales: marketing strategy tips, tactics & ideas

 When we visit a bricks-and-mortar store, we often have a leisurely look around.
 We pick up items to inspect, add them to our basket, and continue our perusal.
 Online users shop in much the same way, engaging with multiple items, adding them to their cart and, sometimes, darting off to do something else before they have clicked ‘buy now’.

-Using an email marketing automation tool like Klaviyo, you can create an intuitive email workflow that enables you to re-engage with those site visitors who have abandoned their basket, or those users who didn’t quite make it that far and left after merely viewing a particular item.
+Using an email marketing automation tools, you can create an intuitive email workflow that enables you to re-engage with those site visitors who have abandoned their basket, or those users who didn’t quite make it that far and left after merely viewing a particular item.

 Abandoned cart emails have a high average open rate of over 40% and, according to the Klaviyo benchmarking report, an average revenue per recipient of almost £5.